Goserelin is a hormonal therapy drug used to treat breast cancer in people who have not yet had their menopause.

 Breast swelling or tenderness

-If you start this treatment for cancer that has spread to the bones, you may get pain in the bones when you start taking it.
+If you have this treatment for cancer that has spread to the bones, you may get pain in the bones when you start taking it.
 Doctors call this tumour flare.
 Your doctor can give you treatment to help with this.

 High calcium levels in the blood